timruffles/chained-logger/README.md

 ## Prefix

-It's to know where your logs are coming from:
+It's nice to know where your logs are coming from:

 ```javascript
 var log = require("chained-logger").create("[server] ");